-What do you get when you cross the plot of The Martian (2015) with another cliched tale of ethnology gone off the rails?
+What do you get when you cross the plot of The Martian (2015) with another cliched tale of technology gone off the rails?
 You end up with a marginally entertaining film fated to become one of Val Kilmer’s resume footnotes.
-It’s not a terrible movie, but it isn’t an especially good one either.
+It’s not a terrible movie, but it isn’t a particularly good one either.
 It takes a hodgepodge of ideas, wings it and hopes for the best.
-Another example of someone’s hopes being dashed in the end.
+The film is a cinematic swing and a miss.

-The story is based on the idea that in 2056 A.D., Earth is in an ecological crisis as a consequence of pollution and overpopulation.
+The story revolves around the idea that in 2056 A.D., Earth is in an ecological crisis as a consequence of pollution and overpopulation.
 Automated interplanetary missions have been seeding Mars with atmosphere-producing algae as the first stage of terraforming the planet.
-When the oxygen quantity produced by the algae is inexplicably reduced, the crew of Mars-1 investigate—a crew consisting of Quinn Burchenal (Tom Sizemore), an agnostic geneticist; Bud Chantillas (Terrance Stamp), an aging philosophical scientist and surgeon; systems engineer Robby Gallagher (Val Kilmer); Commander Kate Bowman (Carie-Anne Moss); pilot Ted Santen (Benjamin Bratt); and terraforming scientist Chip Pettengill (Simon Baker).
+When the oxygen quantity produced by the algae inexplicably and suddenly diminishes, the crew of Mars-1 investigates.
+The team consists of Quinn Burchenal (Tom Sizemore), an agnostic geneticist.
+It also includes Bud Chantillas (Terrance Stamp), an aging philosophical scientist and surgeon; systems engineer Robby Gallagher (Val Kilmer); Commander Kate Bowman (Carie-Anne Moss); pilot Ted Santen (Benjamin Bratt); and terraforming scientist Chip Pettengill (Simon Baker).

-This story may have some basis in fact, Doyon think all the interest in colonizing Mars lately is just Wilde science with nothing better to do?
-Do you think the rich and privileged would hesitate for a moment to migrate to Mars, and leave the rest of us behind if the situation here on Earth became critical? (it has)
+This story may have some basis in fact, Do you think all the interest in colonizing Mars is science with nothing better to do?
+Do you think the wealthy and privileged would hesitate for a moment to migrate to Mars, and leave the rest of us behind if the situation here on Earth became critical? (it has)

-Kilmer as the lone survivor, like Matt Damon in The Martian, ‘sciences the hell’ out of the situation, and not only outwits the now deadly AMEE, but manages to find a way to launch a lander left over from an earlier mission, and barely manages to rendezvous with the ship in orbit so he and Moss can smooch all the all the way home.
+Kilmer as the lone survivor, and like Matt Damon in The Martian, ‘sciences the hell’ out of the situation.
+He not only outwits the now deadly AMEE, but manages to find a way to launch a lander left over from an earlier mission, and barely manages to rendezvous with the ship in orbit so he and Moss can smooch all the all the way home.
 The end.
 Swing and a miss.